-Yosemite National Park’s Mist Trail is probably one of the most popular trails in all of California.
+Yosemite National Park’s Mist Trail is one of the most popular trails in all of California.
 It is the trail that leads to the iconic Half Dome, but even by itself, it still combines a grueling uphill charge with two amazing waterfalls.
 Here are all of the details if you want to take down this famous trail yourself and check out more of my favorite Yosemite spots here.

 - 3 miles round trip, more if you don’t take the shuttle

 - 1,000 feet of elevation